collective/collective.upload/README.rst

 ^^^^^^^^

 - Support for Archetypes and Dexterity-based content types
-- **Multiple file upload**: Allows to select multiple files at once and upload them sequentially (simultaneously is not currently enabled)
+- **Multiple file upload**: Allows to select multiple files at once and upload them simultaneously
-- **Drag & Drop support**: Allows to upload multiple files by dragging them from your desktop or file manager and dropping them on your browser window
+- **Drag & Drop support**: Allows to upload files by dragging them from your desktop or filemanager and dropping them on your browser window
-- **Cross site Drag & Drop support**: Allows to upload files by dragging them from other browser window image and dropping them on file uploader window
 - **Upload progress bar**: Shows a progress bar indicating the upload progress for individual files and for all uploads combined
 - **Cancelable uploads**: Individual file uploads can be canceled to stop the upload progress
 - **Client-side image resizing**: Images can be automatically resized on client-side with browsers supporting the required JS APIs
 - **Preview images**: A preview of image files can be displayed before uploading with browsers supporting the required JS APIs
 - **No browser plugins required**: The implementation is based on open standards like HTML5 and JavaScript and requires no additional browser plugins
 - **Graceful fallback for legacy browsers**: Uploads files via XMLHttpRequests if supported and uses iframes as fallback for legacy browsers
-- **Cross-site file uploads**: Supports uploading files to a different domain with Cross-site XMLHttpRequests
+- **Cross-site file uploads**: Supports uploading files to a different domain with cross-site XMLHttpRequests or iframe redirects

-Browsers supported
-^^^^^^^^^^^^^^^^^^
+Desktop browsers support
+^^^^^^^^^^^^^^^^^^^^^^^^

+- Apple Safari 4.0+
 - Google Chrome 7.0+
+- Microsoft Internet Explorer 6.0+
 - Mozilla Firefox 3.0+
-- Microsoft Internet Explorer 6.0+
 - Opera 10.0+
-- Apple Safari 4.0+

-Drag & Drop is only supported on Firefox 4.0+ and Safari 5.0+.

-Client-side image resizing is only supported on Google Chrome, Firefox 4.0+.

-Microsoft Internet Explorer has no support for multiple file selection or upload progress.

-`Extended browser support information`_.
+For a detailed overview of the features supported by each browser version, please have a look at the `Extended browser support information`_.

 Future features
 ^^^^^^^^^^^^^^^